wavemaker/docs/learn/react-native/wave-pulse.md

 - **Web Browser**: First, to open the WavePulse web application.
 - **Mobile Device**: Second, to open the APK or IPA file that needs to be debugged.

-Application can be viewed in the mobile device and the connection is established with WaveMaker web application opened in the browser.
-With this connection, you can record and view debugging session associated with the actions performed in the application.
+A connection is established between WavePulse and Application to record and view debugging session associated with the actions performed in the application.

 ### Establishing Connection between Web Browser and Mobile Device for debugging

-A connection between the WavePulse web application, opened on web browser, and the APK or IPA file, opened on mobile device, is established.

 You can directly navigate to any component or page in the application on the mobile device and view logs, network calls, timelines, and other details about the selected component in the debug session opened in WavePulse.